aument-lang/aument/README.md

 **For Cygwin users,** install gcc on Cygwin, open a Cygwin shell in the current directory and follow the Linux instruction.

 **For MSVC users,** run `build.bat` (for release mode).
-Note that you cannot compile aulang's compiler this way because MSVC doesn't support some Unix functions.
+Note that aulang's compiler feature is disabled because MSVC doesn't support some Unix functions.

 ## Documentation